Hometown Tours - 27 Auto Sales - ABC 36 News

-Lyssa High continues her tour of 27 Auto Sales in Somerset, KY!
+Lyssa High continues her conversation with Ms. Serena Gordon at 27 Auto Sales.

 - Advertisement -

-Lyssa High continues her tour of 27 Auto Sales in Somerset, KY!
+Lyssa High continues her conversation with Ms. Serena Gordon at 27 Auto Sales.

 Talk to ABC 36 News anchors, reporters and meteorologists.
 When you see news happening, share it!
 We’d love to hear from you.